Massie Trial: Pinkerton investigation of the "Ala Moana" case

 Although the prosecution's lead witness, Thalia Massie, had left the Territory and could not be forced to return to testify, the four surviving Ala Moana defendants could not be exonerated or convicted.
 As Peter Van Slingland wrote, "Congress, the Navy, and mainland public opinion would not allow the charges to be dropped without good reason."
 Before the subsequent dismissal of the charges, Governor Judd hired the Pinkerton's National Detective Agency to further investigate and to review the evidence.
 The Pinkerton agency responded with a 279-page report, in which the introductory letter stated:

 An analysis of the reports of our representatives, together, with the reports and statements of the Attorney General's office, the office of the Public Prosecutor, and the Police Department, also the testimony at the trial of the defendants, makes it impossible to escape the conviction that the kidnaping[sic] and assault was not caused by those accused, with the attendant circumstances alleged by Mrs. Massie.

-However, because of the victim's departure, and the uncertainty of the time context here, it became impossible to ever truly determine the actual guilt or innocence of the defendants.